-The WHOIS Service (also be written as WhoIs and Whois), is also known as the Registration Data Directory Services (RDDS).
+The word WHOIS is not an acronym, it is the phrase 'who is', which is concatenated into the word WHOIS; it can also be written as WhoIs and Whois, and is also known as Registration Data Directory Services (RDDS).

 To operate the TLD we have entered into an agreement with ICANN, which describes the requirements that we have in relation to the provision of the WHOIS Service.
 Details about ICANN's requirements with regard to WHOIS and additional information can be found on the ICANN website at the following link http://whois.icann.org/.